About Writers’ Sanctuary

 — Novelist Deepam Wadds

 Place: Uplands – 10 km west of Port Perry, 10 km southeast of Uxbridge.

-Cost: $99. per Sanctuary, lunch included, HST included.
+Normally Sanctuaries are $99. per event, lunch included, HST included.

 Because Sanctuary dates are so popular, and because the group is limited in size, your registration is not confirmed until payment is received.
 If you prefer not to use Paypal, you can pay by emailing your payment or by cheque.
 The mailing address is:

 Port Perry, ON